-Covid-19 has forced businesses to make changes for the better
+Covid-19 has forced businesses to make positive changes

 Collectively, we tend to think we’re good at proactively making changes for the better.
 And in the most part this is the case, but there are times when positive changes are as a result of challenging times and sometimes even tragic events.

 For me, the past few months have been a real catalyst for transformational change.
 It’s forced businesses to do things differently and to adapt quickly to meet new and unexpected challenges.
 At Aster, we’ve used this time to accelerate transformation within the business.
 Under the umbrella of programme experience, our biggest and most exciting transformation yet, we are in a good position to understand what it is that we need to be doing differently to keep pace with the changing world around us but we know there is more we can be doing.

 In the first of our roundtables in our World of Work series – a project we recently launched to explore how the world of work looks now and how it will change in the future.
 The first panel discussion focused on how the current pandemic has impacted ambition, motivation and that sense of belonging in the workplace.

 Covid-19 – a human tragedy – has prompted, directly or indirectly, developments that are improving how we work, and how we experience work.